 As well as recording in the major London studios (Abbey Road, Metropolis, Air etc) and internationally, Paddy makes remote recordings from his studio.
 Get in touch if you’d like Paddy on your record, whether it’s authentic roots piano playing or psychedelic synths (and everything in between).

-For all other enquiries, please use the form:
+For all enquiries, please use the form: